Pyrene (daughter of Bebryx): Etymology

-Traditionally Pyrene's name was connected to the noun πῦρ, the ancient Greek word for fire, sometimes in conjuction with eneos meaning 'speechless', but this has been described as folk etymology for a Celtic name.
+Traditionally Pyrene's name was connected to the noun πῦρ, the ancient Greek word for fire, sometimes in conjunction with eneos meaning 'speechless', but this has been described as folk etymology for a Celtic name.
 The name is likely Celtic in origin and signifies mountains.

 Mythology

 Pyrene was a very beautiful princess, daughter of king Bebryx or Bebrycius of the Bebryces, an ancient people living on both sides of the Pyrenees which divided Spain from Gaul.
 (Note: See James Duff Duff's notes.)
 One day the hero Heracles arrived in their court on his way to obtain the flock of Geryon.
-After Heracles got thoroughly drunk with wine, Pyrene was "robbed of her maidenhood" by him who then left to resume his mission.
+After Heracles got thoroughly drunk with wine, he raped Pyrene before leaving to resume his mission.

 After many months passed, Pyrene eventually gave birth to a serpent.
 In fear and terror of her father's reaction and wrath, she fled the court and hid in the woods in the Pyrenees.
 There she shed bitter tears over her ravisher Heracles and repeated his promises to the trees, mourning her treatment.
 But she drew the attention of wild beasts, who proceeded to tear her apart from limb to limb.

 In the meantime Heracles was done with the flock, and passed through Spain once more to return home.
 He stumbled upon Pyrene's mangled remains, a sight which caused him great grief.
 His cries when he located her head made the very mountain range shake, which therefore took the name of the unfortunate maiden.
 Then, as last tribute, he buried her remains deep into the earth as he wept.